modbender/vue3-disqus/README.md

 ## Features

-- Events for all disqus callbacks;
+- Events for all disqus callbacks
-- Lazy load (by IntersectionObserver);
+- Lazy load (by IntersectionObserver)
-- Support a Page and SSO config with props validator;
+- Support a Page and SSO config with props validator
-- Update disqus automatically when language changes occur;
+- Update disqus automatically when language changes occur
-- Possibility to use the reset method (using ref);
+- Possibility to use the reset method (using ref)
-- DisqusCount component;
+- DisqusCount component

 ## Contributing

-- Check the open issues or open a new issue to start a discussion around your feature idea or the bug you found;
+- Check the open issues or open a new issue to start a discussion around your feature idea or the bug you found
-- Fork repository, make changes, add your name and link in the authors session CONTRIBUTING.md;
+- Fork repository, make changes, add your name and link in the authors session CONTRIBUTING.md
-- Send a pull request;
+- Send a pull request

 ## License